ejgregr/substrate_model/README.md

 UPDATES

 April 2020
-Add some of Cole's graphs to inform results.
+Update predictor influence plots to show proportion of best variable explained Add some of Cole's graphs to inform results.
-  Needs a re-write of Make.Ranger.Model() to produce obs/pred pairs during testing Re-structure scripts to better separate data build, summarize/plot, and report (reflecting Cole's structure)
+Re-write Make.Ranger.Model() to produce obs/pred pairs of build testing partition.
+Re-structure scripts to better separate model building, summarizing, and plotting.

 March 2020
 Replace model building section with the building/fitting/reporting code.
 Save testing results to file along with models.